Mounted High-Power LEDs

 Creating a Custom Multi-LED Source for Microscope Illumination

 Thorlabs offers the items necessary to create your own custom multi-LED light source using two or three of the mounted LEDs offered below.
 As configured in the following example, the light source is intended to be used with the illumination port of a microscope.
-However, it may be integrated with other applications using Thorlabs' flexible SM1 Lens Tube and 30 mm Cage Systems.
+However, it may be integrated with other applications using Thorlabs' versatile SM1 Lens Tube and 30 mm Cage Systems.
 Thorlabs also offers integrated, user-configurable 4-Wavelength High-Power LED Sources.

 Design & Construction